avd1enko/avd1enko/README.md

 ### Worth mentioning:
 - English C1 level
-- DEveloping in team experience
+- Experience working in a team
 - Always eager to learn and improve